aclark4life/parse2plone/README.txt

 Parse2Plone
 ===========

-Easily import static websites into Plone
+Easily import static websites on the file system into Plone

 Introduction
 ------------